PattyHarris/TwitterClone/README.md

 # Thought Process

-My skills using the MERNG stack are that of a true beginner.
-With that in mind, there is enormous room for improvement.
+This initial entry uses the MERNG stack, and provides a starting point for further development.
+There is room for improvement in this starting point.
 The schema design includes a separate schema for the followers of a given user.
-I'm sure there is a better GraphQL-way for finding the tweets from a the user's followers, but the current schema works for now.
+There might be a better GraphQL-way for finding the tweets from a the user's followers, but the current schema works for now.

 # Project Structure